Auguste Escoffier: The Ritz and the Carlton

 By the time of their dismissal from the Savoy, however, Ritz and his colleagues were on the way to commercial independence, having established the Ritz Hotel Development Company, for which Escoffier set up the kitchens and recruited the chefs, first at the Paris Ritz (1898), and then at the new Carlton Hotel in London (1899), which soon drew much of the high-society clientele away from the Savoy.
-In addition to the haute cuisine offered at luncheon and dinner, tea at the Ritz became a fashionable institution in Paris, and later in London, though it caused Escoffier real distress: "How can one eat jam, cakes and pastries, and enjoy a dinner – the king of meals – an hour or two later?
-How can one appreciate the food, the cooking or the wines?"
+In addition to the haute cuisine offered at luncheon and dinner, tea at the Ritz became a fashionable institution in Paris, and later in London, though it caused Escoffier real distress: "How can one eat jam, cakes, and pastries, and enjoy dinner – the king of meals – an hour or two later?
+How can one appreciate the food, the cooking, or the wines?"

 In 1913, Escoffier met Kaiser Wilhelm II on board the SS Imperator, one of the largest ocean liners of the Hamburg-Amerika Line.
-The culinary experience on board the Imperator was overseen by Ritz-Carlton, and the restaurant itself was a reproduction of Escoffier's Carlton Restaurant in London.
+The culinary experience on board the Imperator was overseen by Ritz, and the restaurant itself was a reproduction of Escoffier's Carlton Restaurant in London.
 Escoffier was charged with supervising the kitchens on board the Imperator during the Kaiser's visit to France.
 One hundred and forty-six German dignitaries were served a large multi-course luncheon, followed that evening by a monumental dinner that included the Kaiser's favourite strawberry pudding, named fraises Imperator by Escoffier for the occasion.
 The Kaiser was so impressed that he insisted on meeting Escoffier after breakfast the next day, where, as legend has it, he told Escoffier, "I am the Emperor of Germany, but you are the Emperor of Chefs."
 This was quoted frequently in the press, further establishing Escoffier's reputation as France's pre-eminent chef.

 Ritz gradually moved into retirement after opening The Ritz Hotel, London, in 1906, leaving Escoffier as the figurehead of the Carlton until his own retirement in 1920.
 He continued to run the kitchens through the First World War, during which time his younger son was killed in active service.
 Recalling these years, The Times said, "Colour meant so much to Escoffier, and a memory arises of a feast at the Carlton for which the table decorations were white and pink roses, with silvery leaves – the background for a dinner all white and pink, Borscht striking the deepest note, Filets de poulet à la Paprika coming next, and the Agneau de lait forming the high note."

 One of his famous students was Akiyama Tokuzō, Japanese imperial chef in the Ritz Hotel in Paris.

 In 1928, he helped create the World Association of Chefs' Societies and became its first president.

 Légion d'honneur

-In 1919, at the age of 73, Escoffier was made Knight of the Légion d'honneur.
+In 1919, at the age of 73, Escoffier was made Knight of the Legion d'Honneur.
 In 1928, he was presented with the medal of Officer of the Légion d'honneur.